spider-z3r0/sashlab_stress/README.md

 - Operating System: OS Independent

 ## Contributing
 Contributions are welcome!
-If you have ideas for new stress tasks or improvements, feel free to open an issue or submit a pull request on the [GitHub repository](URL_TO_REPOSITORY).
+If you have ideas for new stress tasks or improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/spider-z3r0/sashlab_stress/).

 ## Authors
 - **Kevin O'Malley** - [kevomalley743@gmail.com](mailto:kevomalley743@gmail.com)
 - **Sandra O'Brien** - [sandra.obrien@ul.ie](mailto:sandra.obrien@ul.ie)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## Keywords
-`stress`, `psychology`, `CLI`his project is licensed under the MIT License - see the LICENSE file for details.